thecraftman/AWS-NAT-Gateway/README.md

  3. It is a fully-managed service — just create it and it works automatically, including fail-over.

 #### Important points to note while using NAT-Gateway
-- Redundant inside the availability zones
+- Redundant inside the availability zon
 - You can only have one nat gateways inside one az
 - Preferred by the enterprise
 - Starts with a throughput of 5gps and scales currently to 45 Gbps